Vargam: Plot

 He takes charge of Badiyadka police station.
-The area is de facto ruled by Abubaker Haji, a wealthy smuggler and son Shereef.
+The area is defacto ruled by Abubaker Haji, a wealthy smuggler and son Shereef.
 Haji made all his fortune by cheating his wealthy mentor Valiyaveetil Baputi.
 Baputi's wife and his daughter Nadia are facing eviction from their home because of Baputi's debts of 12 lakhs.
 Haji refuses to help them.
 Shereef tries to molest Nadia, and she files a complaint to the new Sub Inspector.
 Solomon befriends Abubaker Haji and takes his side in exchange for a bribe.
 This leads to a public clash between Solomon and Nadia.
 Solomon plots with Shereef's henchman Syed to publicly humiliate Nadia by arresting her in charge of prostitution.
 This leads to the death of a heart broken Nadia's mother.
 This was unexpected, and for the first time in his life, Solomon's conscience is dented.
 On the night of the funeral, Shareef tries to rape Nadia and Solomon saves her.

 Chandikkunju turns up at Bathiyadukka and begs Solomon to give him 5 lakhs rupees for his daughter's marriage as Ummachan has created financial difficulties for him.
 Ummachan is chasing Chandikkunju for information on Dennis's remains.
 Solomon visits Haji's office for financial assistance but received by Shereef, who refuses to pay Solomon anything because of the grudge he keeps.
 In return, Solomon hijacks Haji's bootlegging truck with cargo estimated to be of 15 million rupees and takes 2.5 million rupees instead of the half million he asked earlier.
 Haji though appears to be amicable while giving the bribe, arranges Shereef and gang to attack Solomon.
 He gets near fatal injuries, but survives in hospital.
 Ummachan visits Solomon in the hospital, threatening to settle the scores once he fully recovers.
 Ummachan also hints that he has killed Chandikkunju who refused to disclose information on Dennis's remains.

 When Solomon gets discharged, he is repentant of his corrupt life.
 He falls in love with Nadia and wants to marry her.
-He reconciles with his family, but it's too late for his father as he passes away before Solomom arrives.
-The day previous to their marriage, Ummachan, with the help of Haji and Shareef, kidnaps Nadia and uses her as a bait to Solomon to take his revenge on his lost brother's life.
+He reconciles with his family, but it's too late for his father as he passes away before Solomon arrives.
+The day previous to their marriage, Ummachan, with the help of Haji and Shareef, kidnaps Nadia and uses her as a bait to Solomon to take his revenge on Dennis's life.
+Ummachan and his men trashes Solomon very badly but he is unable to fight back as Nadia is held captive.
 Vavachan arrives to help Solomon and save Nadia.
-The film ends with Ummachan getting killed by Solomon.
+An explosion sound is heard where Solomon thinks that Nadia is killed by Ummachan's men.
+In revenge, he fights and overpowers back Ummachan and his men and kills Ummachan.
+Later, Solomon realises that Nadia is not dead and is saved by Vavachan and reunites with her.